 University City is home to six colleges and universities and is a hub of life-sciences innovation.
 Travel west on market Street from Amtrak’s 30th Street Station and you’ll discover Philadelphia’s Avenue of Technology, the city’s high-tech corridor.
 It’s also home to a vibrant African expatriate commercial district and plenty of green space where everyone comes together to enjoy the neighborhood’s bustling street scene.

 1. Baltimore Avenue is famous among students for its inexpensive eats, East African cuisine and vegetarian-friendly cafes.
-For local Philadelphia flavor, visit Elena’s Soul for live music, tasty mac and cheese and peach cobbler.

 2. For more multicultural experiences, visit New Delhi, Philadelphia’s oldest Indian restaurant, for the tasty $8.95 lunch buffet.